hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/035_reason_and_religion.md

 There have been millions of souls that have died in this world, and they are all here; they have become gods and angels; let them come to your help.
 But God!
 It cannot be.
 Unto Him we must go for higher things.
-A fool indeed is he who, resting on the banks of the Gangâ, digs a little well for water; a fool indeed is he who, living near a mine of diamonds, digs for bits of crystal.
+A fool indeed is he who, resting on the banks of the Gangā, digs a little well for water; a fool indeed is he who, living near a mine of diamonds, digs for bits of crystal.